Adaptive Deep Learning for Entity Resolution by Risk Analysis: Risk-based Adaptive Training

-In Theorem 1, $m$ denotes the number of rule risk features, and the value of $\Delta C$ corresponds to the difference of risk expectation between false negatives being labeled as \emph{matching} and true positives being labeled as \emph{matching}.
-The proofs of the lemmas and theorems are provided in the supplemental materials.
-It can be observed that in Theorem 1, the 3rd term on the right-hand side tends to become zero as the value of $n$ increases.
-Therefore, if $\epsilon > 0$ and there are sufficient true positives satisfying the specified condition, risk-based fine-tuning would have a fairly good chance to correctly flip the label of $d_j^{-'}$ from \emph{unmatching} to \emph{matching}.
-To gain deeper insight into Theorem 1, we analyze the value of $\Delta VaR - \Delta C$.
-Since the optimization objective of LearnRisk is to maximize the risk difference between $VaR^-(d_j^{-'})$ and $VaR^+(d_i^{+})$, $\Delta VaR$ can be expected to large for most true positives.
-Therefore, we analyze the value of $\Delta C$.
-Based on Assumption~\ref{assumption:identical-risk-feature}, we have the following lemma: \begin{lemma} -0.08in where the $\hat{\mu}_{*}$ and $\hat{\sigma}_{*}$ denote the DNN output probability and its corresponding standard deviation respectively, $w_*$ denotes the learned weight of DNN risk feature. \end{lemma}
+In Theorem~\ref{theorem:fn}, $m$ denotes the number of rule risk features, and the value of $\Delta C^{-}$ corresponds to the difference of risk expectation between false negatives being labeled as \emph{matching} and true positives being labeled as \emph{matching}.
+Note that the total number of rule risk features ($m$) is usually limited (e.g., dozens or hundreds), while $n$ is usually much larger than $m$.
+It can be observed that in Theorem~\ref{theorem:fn}, by the exponential effect of $n$, the 3rd term on the right-hand side tends to become zero as the value of $n$ increases.
+Therefore, if $\epsilon > 0$ and there are sufficient true positives satisfying the specified condition, risk-based fine-tuning would have a fairly good chance to correctly flip the label of $\tilde{d}_j^{-}$ from \emph{unmatching} to \emph{matching}.
+To gain deeper insight into Theorem~\ref{theorem:fn}, we analyze the value of $\Delta VaR^{-} - \Delta C^{-}$.
+Since the optimization objective of LearnRisk is to maximize the risk difference between $VaR^-(\tilde{d}_j^{-})$ and $VaR^+(d_i^{+})$, $\Delta VaR^{-}$ can be expected to large for most true positives.
+Therefore, we analyze the value of $\Delta C^{-}$.
+Based on Assumption~\ref{assumption:identical-risk-feature}, we have the following lemma:

+\begin{lemma} where the $\hat{\mu}_{*}$ and $\hat{\sigma}_{*}$ denote the DNN output probability and its corresponding standard deviation respectively, $w_*$ denotes the learned weight of DNN risk feature. \end{lemma}